ansible/ansible-builder/docs/definition.rst

 optional alternative to using the default option or specifying via command line with the ``--base-image`` flag.

+If a base image is specified in both the definition file as well as via the command line, the CLI option will take precedence.

 Ansible Galaxy Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``galaxy`` entry points to a valid requirements file for the